 Smart companies and marketers are now collecting opted-in numbers from customers at point of interest and point of purchase, however people rarely remember why or how they got onto a mailing list.

-By reminding the user how they came to be on your list, wether they are a loyalty program member, previous purchaser or previous competition entrant etc, you will ensure you don't generate frustration in a user as a perceived spammer.
+By reminding the user how they got on your list, whether they are a loyalty program member, previous purchaser or previous competition entrant and so forth, you prevent yourself from being a potential spammer.

 3. Add an interactive call to action

 You can easily engage a customer by mobile by adding quality calls to action.
 There are two primary methods of engaging a user with SMS.

 - Use a reply with a keyword to trigger an auto reply or forward to an application.
 Eg. RSVP YES which adds to a list.

 - Add a URL linking to a mobile web page, Google map, mobile video, application download or other type of rich media.
 Use a URL shortener like Bit.ly to save on characters, it has analytics so you can see how many recipients visited the link and with what device.